 - Emergency Access: Cabins can be designed with multiple exits and fire-resistant doors for enhanced safety.

-Sandwich panel cabins offer extensive customization options, allowing them to meet diverse aesthetic and functional needs in the UAE.
+Sandwich panel cabins offer extensive customization options, allowing them to meet diverse aesthetic and functional needs in DUBAI.
 This section explores these options in detail.

 Size and Dimensions